The Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025 came into force on 28 April 2026.

 It does not detail any other review processes CTIMPs may need, such as HRA and Health and Care Research Wales (HCRW) Approval.
 This is because only the REC and MHRA review process for CTIMPs is within the remit of the clinical trials regulations and is directly impacted by the updated legislation.

-There will be some changes to how non-CTIMP applications are processed and managed based on the changes brought in by the updated regulations.
+There are some changes to how non-CTIMP applications are processed and managed based on the changes brought in by the updated regulations.
 This will help make sure there's better process alignment between CTIMPs and non-CTIMPs.
-We'll share separate guidance and information ahead of these changes coming into force.
+Read our guidance on changes to non-CTIMP clinical trials and other research.

 MHRA guidance

-We also recommend you read the guidance produced by the Medicines and Healthcare products Regulatory Agency (MHRA) to help you understand what will change when the new regulations come into force.
+We also recommend you read the guidance produced by the Medicines and Healthcare products Regulatory Agency (MHRA) to help you understand the changes.

 Good clinical practice (GCP) for clinical trials

-The updates to the clinical trials regulations will include changes to Part 4 (GCP and the conduct of clinical trials) of the existing legislation.
+The updates to the clinical trials regulations include changes to GCP and the conduct of clinical trials.

-This will include introducing a legislative requirement for CTIMPs to comply with the conditions and principles in the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use Guideline for Good Clinical Practice.
+This includes a legislative requirement for CTIMPs to comply with the conditions and principles in the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use Guideline for Good Clinical Practice.

-The MHRA will be producing detailed guidance further explaining the changes relating to GCP conduct for clinical trials in the coming months.
+The MHRA has produced guidance explaining the changes relating to GCP conduct for clinical trials.